YeoLab/yeolab.github.io-source/content/pages/people/mark_perelis.md

 ## Degrees

-B.A. in Biology and Economics, University of Pennsylvania, 2010<br> Ph.D in Interdepartmental Biological Sciences,Northwestern University, 2016<br>
+B.A. in Biology and Economics, University of Pennsylvania, 2010<br> Ph.D in Interdepartmental Biological Sciences, Northwestern University, 2016<br>

 ## Summary